 The Traditional Grant Cycle will focus on two areas: Location of the program participants and area of Focus.

-In addition to your application, The Coweta Community Foundation may request a site visit in October, November, or early December of 2022.
+In addition to your application, The Coweta Community Foundation may request a site visit the week of November 13-17.
 Your organization will be given advanced notice of the site visit and should include a tour of your facility and meeting with your top executive of the organization.